Methodology of the Social Progress Index®

-The Global Social Progress Index is built on 12 components and 57 unique indicators.
-This structure not only offers an overall country score and ranking but also enables benchmarking on specific areas of strength, weakness and areas that may need improvement.
+The Social Progress Index® is built on 3 dimensions, Basic Needs, Foundations of Wellbeing and Opportunity along 12 components and a list of specific indicators.
+This structure not only offers an overall score and ranking of different communities but also enables benchmarking on specific areas of strength, weakness and areas that may need improvement.

 Basic Needs